Shadow AI vs Shadow IT: Why This Wave Is Different

 Where this hits hardest

-Reco's State of Shadow AI report found that companies with 11 to 50 employees face the highest exposure, an average of 269 unsanctioned AI tools per 1,000 workers.
+Reco's 2025 State of Shadow AI report, which analysed enterprise customer telemetry rather than survey responses, found that organisations with 11 to 50 employees face the highest exposure: an average of 269 unsanctioned AI tools per 1,000 workers, and 27% of employees in that cohort using unsanctioned AI tools.
 These are exactly the organisations least equipped to monitor or manage it.

 For professional services firms and consultancies, the risk is not primarily data leakage.
 It is reputational.
 When staff augment their expertise with unvetted tools and present the output as the firm's own work, the quality assurance framework that clients are paying for has a hole in it that nobody can see.

-Separately, SAP and Oxford Economics research found 68% of UK organisations report staff using unapproved AI tools at least occasionally.
+Separately, SAP and Oxford Economics research, surveying 1,600 senior executives across eight global markets (including 200 UK respondents), found 68% of organisations report staff using unapproved AI tools at least occasionally.
+The same research found 44% of businesses have already seen data or IP exposure as a result.
 As one commentator put it, this is not a sign of resistance.
 It is a sign of enthusiasm outrunning governance.

 The communication collapse